marcelmazon/rosicrucian-literature/en/books/the-silver-cord-and-seed-atoms.md

 Concerning the forces which reside in the seed atom of the heart, Max Heindel writes (CHRISTIANITY LECTURES, pp. 79-80): "Physical science knows that whatever the power which moves the heart, it does not come from without, but is inside the heart....The force in that atom like the forces in all other atoms is the UNDIFFERENTIATED LIFE OF GOD; without that force the mineral could not form matter into crystals; the plant, animal, and human kingdoms would be unable to form their bodies.
 The deeper we go the plainer it becomes to us how fundamentally true it is that in God we live, and move, and have our being.

 "That atom is called the seed atom.
 The force within it moves the heart and keeps the organism alive.
 All the other atoms in the whole body must vibrate in tune with this atom.
 The forces of the seed atom have been immanent in every dense body ever possessed by the particular Ego to whom it is attached, and upon its plastic tablet are inscribed all the experiences of that particular Ego in all its lives.
-When we return to God, when we shall all have become one in God once more, that record, which is peculiarly God's record,
+When we return to God, when we shall all have become one in God once more, that record, which is peculiarly God's record,will still remain and thus we shall retain our individuality.

-Diagram

-will still remain and thus we shall retain our individuality.
 Our experiences we transmute....into faculties; the evil is transmuted into good and the good we retain as power for higher good, but the RECORD of the experience is OF God, and IS God, in the most intimate sense."

-CHAPTER VI
-GENESIS OF THE SEED ATOMS: OUR COSMIC HEREDITY
+### <h3 id="chapter-6">CHAPTER VI: GENESIS OF THE SEED ATOMS: OUR COSMIC HEREDITY</h3>

 In the foregoing chapters we have discussed the Silver Cord and Seed Atoms from the point of view of the importance of the Cord.
 In the final chapters we will discuss the seed atoms themselves, in terms of their evolution, present condition, and future development.